-Every day, entrepreneurs experience overwhelming pressure to perform in both senses of the word: they need to achieve as much as humanly possible; and they need to put on a great show for investors, employees, and customers.
+Every day, founders and leaders experience overwhelming pressure to perform in both senses of the word: they need to achieve as much as humanly possible; and they need to put on a great show for investors, employees, and customers.
 And the pressure from the inside is often even more intense than the pressure from the outside.

 Often, the "hunger," the "drive," the "fire in the belly," or the "chip on the shoulder" are great tools to help a founder push harder, faster, and longer.
 But these tools consume a TON of energy and they don't burn very "clean".
 When there isn't enough left in the tank, they start to burn anything that gets in the way.
 They run hot.
 It's exhausting.
 (Even when it's fun.)

 I've been there.
 I AM there.
 I know exactly why it feels nearly impossible to share the struggle with anyone else.
 So much is at stake for everyone involved.
 There is no room for weakness.
 I don't care if 9 out of 10 companies fail.
 Failure is not an option for us.